Saxagliptin/dapagliflozin (By mouth)

 - Some medicines can affect how saxagliptin/dapagliflozin works.
 Tell your doctor if you are using any of the following:

-- Atazanavir, clarithromycin, indinavir, itraconazole, ketoconazole, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin
+- Atazanavir, clarithromycin, indinavir, itraconazole, ketoconazole, lithium, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin

 - Blood pressure medicine